Raise your hand if you’re completely comfortable with the state of your mouth!

 Those without insurance also know there are lots of homeopathic remedies for mouth maladies — coconut oil pulling, brushing with baking soda, etc.

-It seems like there’s enough evidence to support strong oral hygiene for better reasons than pearly whites, sweet breath, or gap coverage.
+It seems like there’s enough evidence to support strong oral hygiene for better reasons than pearly whites, sweet breath, gap coverage.

 But there’s one reason that’s more important than everything else…